This one, however, caught my eye.

 But this isn't about Goodkind's writing.
 I don't have an opinion on that.
 His professional behavior though is a cascade of lessons in what writers should never, EVER do.
 Particularly with regards to an aspect of their creation that involves the creative efforts of other people.
 It's sort of en-vogue for authors to low-key hate their publishers (a strange sort of antagonism if you think about it for just a moment), but the other artists involved in a project are another matter.

-Goodkind isn't in any danger of losing his die hard fans–they have raced to his defense on every post.
+Goodkind isn't in any danger of losing his die hard fans–they have raced to his defense on every post (and will again if they find this one).
 But folks who just so-so liked Goodkind have a bad taste in their mouths.
 Those who were ambivalent are recoiling in disgust.
 And those who never knew him are vowing they won't pick up a book of his willingly.
 Ever.
-I'm guessing this costs him, and for an author as commercially popular as he is, I'd bet it's low to middle five figures of pain.
+I'm guessing this little faux pas costs him, and for an author as commercially popular as he is, I'd bet it's low to middle five figures of pain.
 Whether you agree or not (and clearly I have my opinion) that's probably not the result he was looking for doing a social media promotion.

 If he simply didn't care, that would be one thing.
 We all have our lines in the sand and our principles.
 Sometimes I have to let the dudebros and Status Quo Defenders walk away offended from my own social media interactions knowing that they may never buy a book of mine again.
 And fuck if that isn't just a-okay with me.